How to Maximise Annual Leave in 2026

 If you’re prepared to venture further afield, you can also enjoy a budget holiday in destinations like Jamaica, Hong Kong, Belize, India, Peru, Bolivia, and Bali.
 Food and attractions are often very cheap in these locations.
 The problem is that you will pay a lot more for travel and if you stick with the tourist resorts, you may also be stung for accommodation.
 So, do your research and prepare to step off the beaten track, assuming it’s safe to do so in the country you visit.

-As you can see, a little careful planning is all it takes to stretch those days and create several big holiday periods for yourself in 2025.
-So, start booking those train tickets and plane tickets, start planning those road trips, and get ready for a 2025 full of budget city breaks, weekends by the sea, and cosy cabin adventures.
+As you can see, a little careful planning is all it takes to stretch those days and create several big holiday periods for yourself in 2026.
+So, start booking those train tickets and plane tickets, start planning those road trips, and get ready for a year full of city breaks, weekends by the sea, and cosy cabin getaways.